 Just one each day to reduce stress on your heart

-Recent research from Penn State University took people with overweight or obesity as its subjects and looked at whether eating an avocado each day would help lower LDL (“bad”) cholesterol.
+Research from Penn State University took people who were overweight or considered obese as its subjects and looked at whether eating an avocado each day would help lower LDL (“bad”) cholesterol.

 Specifically, Penny Kris-Etherton, distinguished professor of nutrition at Penn State, wanted to see if an avocado would reduce the oxidation of LDL particles.